ERP vs. Accounting Software: Differences Explained

 Likewise, small business ERP software exists, which is meant to give a growing business a little bit of everything.
 However, it may still require a dedicated program for specific areas like bank reconciliations.

-Spotlight on Top ERP and Accounting Solutions
+Spotlight on Top ERP Solutions

 1. Oracle NetSuite